-Commodities: During fiscal year 2018, one specialist manager was terminated.
+Commodities: During fiscal year 2020, there were no additions or terminations in this asset class.
 At the end of the fiscal year, this asset class had three active managers, and 100% of the Trust's allocation to commodities was actively managed.

-Absolute Return: During fiscal year 2018, one specialist manager account was added and two mandates were terminated.
-At the end of the fiscal year, this asset class had 11 active/specialist managers, one of which manages four separate portfolios for the Trust, and two of which each manage two separate portfolios for the Trust.
+Absolute Return: During the fiscal year, new mandates were added with two existing managers, and two mandates were terminated.
+At the end of the fiscal year, this asset class had 10 active/specialist managers, one of which manages five separate portfolios for the Trust, and two of which each manage two separate portfolios for the Trust.
 This allocation is 100% actively managed.
-Additionally, a commitment was made to an existing manager for a new mandate scheduled to begin during fiscal year 2019.

-Private Equity: During fiscal year 2018, the Trust continued its private equity program implementation with four new private equity funds with new managers and eight new funds with existing managers, bringing the total number of active partnerships in the private equity portfolio to 93 at the end of the fiscal year.
-These 93 partnerships are actively managed by 40 managers.
-Additionally, commitments were made to eight new partnerships with existing managers scheduled to begin their investment period during fiscal year 2019.
+Private Equity: During fiscal year 2020, the Trust continued its private equity program implementation with four new private equity funds with two new managers, and four new private equity funds with existing managers, bringing the total number of active partnerships in the private equity portfolio to 108 at the end of the fiscal year.
+These 108 partnerships are actively managed by 40 managers.
+Additionally, commitments were made to one new partnership with a new manager and ten new partnerships with existing managers scheduled to begin their investment period during fiscal year 2021.

+Private Debt: Two new private debt funds with new managers and one new fund with an existing manager began their investment period during fiscal year 2020, bringing the total number of active partnerships in private debt to 16 at the end of the fiscal year.
+These 16 partnerships are actively managed by 11 managers.

+Real Assets: One new real estate partnership with a new manager and six new partnerships with existing managers began their investment period during fiscal year 2020, bringing the total number of active partnerships in real assets to 96.
+These 96 partnerships are actively managed by 36 managers.
+Additionally, a commitment was made to a partnership with a new manager scheduled to begin its investment period during fiscal year 2021.
 One partnership wound up operations upon reaching the end of its fund life during the fiscal year.

-Private Debt: One new private debt fund with an existing manager began its investment period during fiscal year 2018, bringing the total number of active partnerships in private debt to 12 at the end of the fiscal year.
-These 12 partnerships are actively managed by 8 managers.
-Additionally, commitments were made to one new partnership with an existing manager and one new partnership with a new manager, which were scheduled to begin their investment period during fiscal year 2019.
-One partnership wound up operations upon reaching the end of its fund life during the fiscal year.

-Real Assets: Eight new real estate partnerships with existing managers began their investment period during fiscal year 2018, bringing the total number of active partnerships in real assets to 81.
-These 81 partnerships are actively managed by 35 managers.
-Additionally, commitments were made to six new partnerships, all with existing managers, which were scheduled to begin their investment period during fiscal year 2019.
 The Trust also had investments in three actively-managed REIT funds at the end of the fiscal year.

-Cash: At the end of the fiscal year, the Trust had one cash account with its custodian bank.
+Cash: At the end of the fiscal year, this asset class had one account with an active manager and one passive account with the Trust's custodian bank.

-d) Proxy Voting Policy
+D) Proxy Voting Policy